Mariah Carey: 2025–present: Here for It All

 In May 2025, Carey released a twentieth anniversary edition of The Emancipation of Mimi.
-On June 27, she was featured on Barbra Streisand's album The Secret of Life: Partners, Volume Two alongside Streisand and Grande on a song titled "One Heart, One Voice".
+On June 27, she was featured alongside Grande on Barbra Streisand's album The Secret of Life: Partners, Volume Two, on a song titled "One Heart, One Voice".

 On September 26, 2025, Carey released her sixteenth studio album, titled Here for It All.
 The album debuted at number seven on the Billboard 200, and was her first studio release through Gamma as part of a multi-album deal, which she described as "owning my narrative and creating freely on my own terms".
+For Here for It All, Carey worked with musicians such as Anderson .Paak, Rogét Chahayed and the gospel group the Clark Sisters.
 The lead single, "Type Dangerous", debuted at number 95 on the Billboard Hot 100, becoming Carey's 50th entry on the chart.
 Its music video won the MTV Video Music Award for Best R&B Video at the 2025 MTV Video Music Awards, marking her first win; later that night, she also received the Michael Jackson Video Vanguard Award.
+On November 28, 2025, Carey extended the Mariah Carey's Christmas Time tour as a concert residency at Dolby Live.

-The second single off the record, titled "Sugar Sweet", was released on July 21, 2025, and featured Kehlani and Shenseea.
-The Anderson .Paak assisted "Play This Song" was released as the third single on September 26, 2025.
+On February 6, 2026, Carey performed a cover of Domenico Modugno's "Nel blu, dipinto di blu (Volare)" alongside "Nothing Is Impossible", the fourth single from Here for It All, at the opening ceremony of the 2026 Winter Olympics, held in Milan.
+On March 27, 2026, she released a two-track EP for "Nothing Is Impossible", featuring the Winter Olympics medley and a new orchestral arrangement of the song with the RoyNoyz orchestra.
+In July, Carey released an expanded edition of Daydream in celebration of the album's thirtieth anniversary.